rpwhite02/Portfolio/README.md

 * Answered questions regarding the types of degrees that percentages of people of different races and genders acquire and predicted degree types using a decision tree regression model.
 * Created and immplemented a function that creates a decision tree regressor model and predicts the total/percentage of degrees
 (label) attained for a given sex, mminimum degree, and year (features).
-Function returns bmean squared error as a basic value to measure the model's accuracy.
+Function returns mean squared error as a basic value to measure the model's accuracy.

 ![](/images/lineplot.png)